jasonqiu212/feature-branch-workflow/README.md

 # Feature branch workflow

-_Learn one of the most popular Git workflows in less than an hour_
+_Try the most popular Git workflow safely inside this tutorial repository_ :sparkles:

 </header>

-## Welcome
+## Welcome :wave:

 Widely used in the world of Git, the feature branch workflow makes it easy for multiple developers to work on new features without disturbing the main codebase.